 Parlays can be placed on most sports available at all of the legal NY sportsbooks.
 If a particular sport is one you follow closely, use your expertise when it comes to developing betting strategies on them.
 Here are just a few examples.

 Parlay bets on football are among the most popular wagers during the pre-season, NFL schedule and playoffs.
-When there’s an extensive football fixture list, parlay betting at the best NFL sportsbooks in New York makes sense when it offers better value than placing wagers on individual games.
+When there’s an extensive football fixture list, parlay betting at the top sportsbooks for NFL betting makes sense when it offers better value than placing wagers on individual games.

 With many big favorites in NFL games, combining teams that you think are very likely to win in a parlay makes sense.
 Also, look for value in semi-correlated parlays that incorporate the points spread with the total.